 You've heard so many wonderful things about yoga and you know that you will benefit from engaging in this routine.
 But where do you start?
 If you're a beginner, where and how is the best way to get going with your new intention.

-One question you may encounter is: should you go to a yoga class at a studio or gym or should you try yoga on your own at home?
 This is a very relevant question, so let's take a look at the benefits of both to figure out which step to take is best for you.

 Going to a yoga studio to take a class may feel a little intimidating at first.
 This is a legitimate feeling; you're not sure if you'll be able to do all the poses, will it be too hard, will you understand the terminology.
 Questions like these may raise some concern, so you decide to check out other ways to begin your yoga journey.